February 21. 2023 - Black History Luncheon at the Ernest L. Knight Center at Alabama A&M University

-The history of African American businesses is largely an untold story in America history.
-The end of slavery left African Americans free for the first time to take full value of their skills, capital and investments for themselves.
-Business success in the Black community provided a key source of money and leadership for the Civil Rights movement in the twentieth century.
-One need only recall multi-millionaire businessman A. G. Gaston’s role in Birmingham. Â
+The history of African American businesses is largely an untold story in American history.
+After the end of slavery, African Americans were finally free to fully capitalize on their skills, capital, and investments for themselves.
+The success of businesses within the Black community played a significant role in providing financial resources and leadership for the Civil Rights movement in the twentieth century.
+Notable figures like A. G. Gaston, a multi-millionaire businessman, played essential roles in advancing the movement in Birmingham.

 Welcome to the Family